RTWeiss/NewsTract/README.md

 * It uses Nokogiri to parse the articles, Devise for authentication, and Typheous for API requests

-* There are 4 models: article, subscription, topic, and users.
+* There are 4 models: article, subscription, topic, and user.
 The app uses the rails-erd gem to automate generation of the entity relationship diagram

 ![](http://i.imgur.com/GCKoTbW.png)